zimul8r/Cortex-Plus-Heroic/README.md

 At the top of the sheet there are 4 check boxes.
 These hide or reveal the 3 Power Sets and the Milestones.
 This is to simplify the appearance for characters that only have 1 or 2 Power Sets.
 Often, when running one-shot games we do not use Milestones, so I made them hide-able as well to give people more options when managing limited screen space in Roll20.

-**Note:** These check boxes will also hide the Power Sets and Milestones on the `Classic` page.
+**Note:** These check boxes will also hide the Power Sets and Milestones on the `Play` page.

-## The `Classic` Page
+## The `Play` Page

-The `Classic` page configures the character sheet to emulate the look and feel of the original hero datafiles from the MHR rulebooks.
+The `Play` page configures the character sheet to emulate the look and feel of the original hero datafiles from the MHR rulebooks.
 This page is designed for play only, while edits are made from the `Build/Create` page.

 ## The `Dice Pool Roller Only` Page